Diagnosis of Alcohol Use Disorder (AUD)

-It may not be easy for you to accept the fact that you need help for an alcohol problem.
-Keep in mind that the sooner you get help, the better your chances are for a successful recovery.
+It may not be easy for anyone to accept the fact they need help for an alcohol problem.
+Keep in mind that the sooner help is sought, the better the chances for a successful recovery.

 You may have concerns about discussing drinking-related problems with your doctor.
 This may stem from common misconceptions about alcoholism and people who have alcoholism.
 In our society, some people may perceive alcohol problems as a sign of moral weakness.
 As a result, you may feel that to seek help is to admit some type of shameful defect in yourself.
 However, taking steps to identify a possible drinking problem has an enormous payoff: a chance for a healthier, more rewarding life.

-A diagnosis of alcohol abuse or alcoholism is often based on an initial assessment, physical examination, and psychological evaluation.
+A diagnosis of AUD is often based on an initial assessment, physical examination, and psychological evaluation.

 Your doctor will ask you a number of questions about your alcohol use to determine whether you are having problems related to your drinking.
 Try to answer these questions as fully and honestly as you can.
-These are some of the questions you may be asked:
+The doctor may ask about:

 Physical Examination and Tests

-- Measure the size of your red blood cells
+- Measure the size of red blood cells

 - Evaluate liver and kidney function